An Afternoon in Mandalay

 This place is a good spot for sunset but I had another destination in my list that I’d like to visit for a picturesque sunset viewing, the U-Bein Bridge.

 U Bein Bridge is a crossing that spans the Taungthaman Lake near Amarapura.
 It was built in 1850.
 The bridge is an important pathway for the local people.
 Now, it has also become a tourist attraction.

 This place is far from the city center of Mandalay.
 It took us less an hour to reach this tourist spot.
 Aside from the iconic bridge and scenic lake, you’ll find several souvenir shops and some restaurants here.

 A must do when reaching the place is getting to a walk across the 1.2 kilometer teakwood bridge.
 It is believed that U Bein Bridge is the oldest and longest teakwood bridge in the world.

-The walk across the busy bridge at sunset is the perfect time to see the lake with people boating and fishing, as well as to take a sit in one of the benches and do people watching.
+The walk across the busy bridge at sunset is the perfect time to see the lake.
+It’s also a nice to just sit in one of the benches and watch people.
 The walk across the bridge is a pleasant stroll.
 Seeing the sunset from the bridge is a perfect end to an afternoon of sightseeing.

 It was already nearing 7:00 PM when I’ve decided to go back to the city center.

 An afternoon is definitely not enough to cover the numerous tourist spots in the city of Mandalay.
-Notwithstanding of my constrained time, I was able to get to at least some of the most important sites, which made me feel contented about it.
+But I was still glad that I was able to get to at least some of the most important sites.
 Certainly, there are still several sites on this city that are considerably worthwhile to see.